shreyagupta98/MochiGaDaisukiFinal/ProjectDocument.md

 To improve the game feel, we collectively suggested and implemented minor changes as we progressed, to improve the various elements and flourishes that generally engage players in the medium of visual novels.

 These include the on screen animations and scene transitions between the characters and backgrounds, the player being able to read the dialogue text, choices as well as the character expressions.
 For these elements, we tweaked the text's font and size so as to have them be legible and have a contrast with the dialogue box to facilitate the player's actions.
 The dialogue box's text sequences were implemented such that it was created from the player's mind or that of other characters, usually a few lines at a time to avoid clogging the player's screen with information overload from the get go, with the player's controls triggering the next sequence of lines once they've digested the previous lines.
-We chose the dialogue box to best fit the relatively light, upbeat and comedic themes of the narrative.
+We chose the dialogue box to best fit the relatively light,upbeat and comedic themes of the narrative.

 The choice sections were presented in two main halves, we first had the question slide up the screen on a large panel before positioning it at the top,the choices elaborated in the dialogue box and the buttons below the title in the form of elliptical buttons, which transitions with a fade from a blue to a green hue at an interval that would not be abrupt for the player.
 These would help inform the player about the context of the decision they are about to make, contemplate on the consequences of each decisions, ensure that they have the agency required to act on what they have decided and generally help their actions of selecting choices feel good holistically.